 Rather than hold your hand further on a stroll through copy.c, we're instead going to ask you some questions and let you teach yourself how the code therein works.
 As always, man is your friend, and so, now, is MSDN.
 If not sure on first glance how to answer some question, do some quick research and figure it out!
-You might want to turn to http://www.cs50.net/resources/cppreference.com/stdio/ as well.
+You might want to turn to stdio.h at https://reference.cs50.net/ as well.

 Allow us to suggest that you also run copy within gdb while answering these questions.
 Set a breakpoint at main and walk through the program.
-Recall that you can tell gdb to start running the program with a command like the below at 'gdb's prompt.
+Recall that you can tell gdb to start running the program with a command like the below at gdb 's prompt.